Ginxss/tfds/README.md

 *Exceptions:* Throws a tf::exception if the key does not exist.

-Removes all entries with key 1 and returns a value:
+Removes one entry with key 1 and returns the value:
 ```
 int value = tree.remove(1);
 ```